+Beneath that familiar exterior, they were built to solve different problems.
 One is designed around time-zone tracking, the other around underwater timing.
-And those purposes influence everything from the bezel to how the watch is used day to day.
-Understanding why each model exists is where the real difference begins.
+Those purposes shape everything from the bezel to how the watch is used day to day.

 Rolex GMT-Master II Overview